 Interventional cardiology education and training grantsThe European Association of Percutaneous Cardiovascular Interventions (EAPCI) offers Education and Training Grants of 25,000 EUR to provide an opportunity for specialised research and clinical training in an ESC Member Country in the interventional cardiology field.

 EAPCI µfellowshipA short observational programme on a dedicated technique.
-Opening in January 2017.

 Award for best publicationThis new initiative aims at promoting research and scientific publication by stimulating collaboration between host centre and fellow within the EHRA Training Fellowship Programme.
 The fellow (first author only) will receive 1,000 EUR for the publication with the highest impact factor.